SystemsApproach/private5g/software/inspect.rst

 .. code-block::

-   root@host:/workdir# make amp-install
+   root@host:/workdir# make aether-amp-install

-Once complete, ``kubectl`` will show the ``aether-roc`` and ``cattle-monitoring-system`` namespaces now running in support of these two services, respectively, plus new ``atomix`` pods in the ``kube-system`` namespace.
+Once complete, ``kubectl`` will show the ``aether-roc`` and ``cattle-monitoring-system`` namespaces running in support of these two services, respectively, plus new ``atomix`` pods in the ``kube-system`` namespace.
 Atomix is the scalable key-value store that keeps the ROC data model persistent.

 .. [#] Note that what the implementation calls ROC, Chapter 6 refers
         to generically as *Service Orchestration*.